IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

 # iptables -A INPUT -p tcp -m tcp --dport 8983 -j DROP

-As a result, your application will reject Solr's external access, assuring connections only through Dataverse.
+As a result, Solr's external access will be blocked except from your Dataverse installation.

 If you want to upload Solr Apache without a GUI prompt, use it as follows: